2011 Transnistrian presidential election: Candidates

 Incumbent president Igor Smirnov, running for re-election, had been in power since Transnistria declared independence in 1990, and was not term-limited.

 Candidate registration was open from 11 September to 11 November.
 On 14 September, opposition MP and former speaker of the Supreme Council Yevgeny Shevchuk was the first to nominate himself at the CEC.
 Shevchuk is affiliated with Obnovlenie, who are already supporting Kaminski, signalling a possible split.
-Shevchuk had been followed by Pridnestrovie Communist Party chairman and MP Oleg Khorzhan, as well as newspaper editor Andrey Safonov, who was also a candidate in the 2006 election.
+Shevchuk had been followed by Transnistrian Communist Party chairman and MP Oleg Khorzhan, as well as newspaper editor Andrey Safonov, who was also a candidate in the 2006 election.

 On 28 September, Proriv founder and MP Dmitry Soin also nominated himself as a candidate.

 Soin, Smirnov, Khorzhan, Safonov, Shevchuk and Kaminsky were registered as candidates, Safonov was initially refused registration by CEC with reference to more than 15% of invalid signatures among those gathered in his support, but later registered according to a ruling by Tiraspol city court.

+According to the 2004 Transnistrian census, only 90% of the population of Transnistria had Transnistrian citizenship.